May 2-7, 2023 Tuesday evening 6:30 pm – Sunday morning at 10:00 am SOLD OUT More Space Available in 2024

 A typical day: Our days will be all about photographing birds.
 Our goal is to help you learn how to take compelling bird photos with hands on instruction.
 We will cover camera settings, anticipating behavior, and specialty topics like stylizing perches, site prep and using food to lure birds.

 Closest Airport: McAllen, Texas – Our hotel in Pharr is located just 15 minutes from the airport in McAllen.
 Pharr and McAllen are only ten minutes from each other.
-Rio Grande City is 45 minutes from the McAllen airport.

 Recommended camera gear: